autogluon/autogluon/docs/tutorials/image_classification/beginner.md

 ## Predict on a New Image

-Given an example image, we can easily use the final model to `predict` the label (and the conditional class-probability):
+Given an example image, we can easily use the final model to `predict` the label (and the conditional class-probability denoted as `score`):

 ```{.python .input}
 image_path = test_dataset.iloc[0]['image']